Introduction to Enterprise Integration Patterns and Apache Camel

 There’s a lot to this language and this post barely scratches the surface of what can be achieved using this valuable framework.

-If you want to truly leverage enterprise integration patterns, such as Apache Camel, you'll need to enlist the help of the experts.
+If you want to truly leverage enterprise integration patterns examples, such as Apache Camel, you'll need to enlist the help of the experts.
 Luckily, you can do just that with the OpenLogic team.

 OpenLogic provides comprehensive support and training — including on enterprise integration patterns with Camel.

-To learn more about how OpenLogic can help you, get in touch with our experts today.
+To learn more about OpenLogic Apache Camel Support, get in touch with our experts today.